yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 Moreover, synchronization does not need to be instantaneous, e.g. protection keys can be distributed a few minutes or hours in advance of their rollover.

+Misconfiguration can lead to the server's clock being off by a large amount of time.
+Therefore we recommend never to automatically delete protection keys, even when they are long expired.

+## Ticket Lifetime

+The lifetime of the ticket is a commitment by the server to retain the ticket's corresponding protection key for this duration, so that the server can prove to the client that it knows the secret embedded in the ticket.
+For production systems, the lifetime SHOULD be between 7 and 30 days.

 ## Certificate Renewal